Symbol of the constellations and Egyptian goddess Bastet - egymorte

 The stars of the Greek-Roman zodiac Each constellation of the gods from the beliefs of humans in each era That the gods or beliefs in the stars in the form of movement in various ways Since the birth of the human world that makes peace The division of different groups of stars Of each person also has the duty to protect eliminate suffering and bring happiness Stars in ancient times in the sky Zodiac Group of stars in ancient Egyptian history Images of constellation symbols on pottery Patterns from the temple group Solar eclipse Lunar eclipse

-In Egypt the ceiling paintings show the zodiac similar to general animals that are mixed and applied to match the night sky area.
-Which is clearly visible with the Greeks who brought the belief in the zodiac to Egypt dating back to the Ptolemy era which is clearly visible in the temple of Esna 12 groups of zodiac constellations on 5 planets with the movement of the sun according to the seasons as a constellation.
-The exchange that the Greeks Romans and Egyptians applied until it became a pattern of constellations to be used with traditions in the Greek-Roman era until the era after Alexander the Great conquered Egypt
+In Egypt the ceiling paintings show the zodiac similar to general animals that are mixed and applied to match the night sky area Which is clearly visible with the Greeks who brought the belief in the zodiac to Egypt dating back to the Ptolemy era which is clearly visible in the temple of Esna 12 groups of zodiac constellations on 5 planets with the movement of the sun according to the seasons as a constellation The exchange that the Greeks Romans and Egyptians applied until it became a pattern of constellations to be used with traditions in the Greek-Roman era until the era after Alexander the Great conquered Egypt

-Art in the symbolism of the restoration of temples walls and important cities in Egypt Archaeologists have found that the constellations used by the ancient Egyptians to measure time depicting Saturn Mars of Jupiter and the seven arrows of the god Sekhmet are similar to the constellations found today that are not very different in symbolism mostly south of Luxor Many constellations in ancient Egypt such as the constellation Orion and the movement of Venus date back to about 911 to 612 BC Neo-Assyrian period the movement of Venus works in the temples of the Alexander period and the constellations that became a traditional belief in the worship of the constellations in the sky of the zodiac the constellations that were created as amulets carved stone tablets in temples and cities in Egypt.
-And in the late Ptolemaic period the symbol of the god Bastet or Sekhmet
+In the symbolic art of the restoration of the walls of important temples and cities in Egypt archaeologists have discovered that the constellations used by the ancient Egyptians to measure time representing Saturn Jupiter's Mars and the seven arrows of the god Sekhmet are similar to those found today with little difference in most symbols south of Luxor Many constellations in ancient Egypt such as Orion and the transit of Venus date back to approximately 911 to 612 BC.
+During the Neo-Assyrian period the transit of Venus occurred in temples during the time of Alexander

 arce.org